+Now you know the answer to the question, what is Google Analytics?
 Once you get used to using Google Analytics, you will be able to use the information and data to better understand what your visitors are thinking and what they like.
 With that information, you can then transform your website into exactly what your visitors are looking for.

 Check out these excellent articles covering website monitoring as well:

 - Automate Informative Google Analytics Reports With Custom Reporting